Take him out tonight

 In those moments of confusion, his fleeting gaze returned to a document that had been lying on the table ever since he entered Brown’s flat.
 It was a Test Report—Brown’s eye test report.
 He scanned the page mechanically; re-read a line which declared that Brown was suffering from extreme myopic astigmatism.
 It was a vision defect because of which he couldn’t see far or straight.
 For Lindberg, that accounted for Brown’s thick cylindrical lenses.
 The sleuth also concluded that, with a vision defect of that nature, Brown was perhaps pointing at a different flat than construed by Lindberg earlier in the evening.
 It had to be the flat next to the one under surveillance by his team.

 “Oh my God!
-We are on the wrong track,” he said to himself and stood up to and took a second look at the flats opposite Brown’s.
+We are on the wrong track,” he said to himself and stood up to take a second look at the flats opposite Brown’s.
 There were two of them—no light or activity in either.
 “Observe and report on the neighbouring flat and its occupants as well.”
 Lindberg ordered Inspector Anders to widen the span of his surveillance.

 At the City Hospital.